Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Bedu looked from Vakno to the OmoAru specimen and back again as a thought-line linking the states of one and the other crystallized sickeningly and *almost* induced him to panic.

-The Corti were the oldest species now---if the pattern continued, then they would be the next to go.
+The Corti were the oldest species now - if the pattern continued, then they would be the next to go.
 And they had picked listlessly at the problem for a few centuries, sending their best scientists, the high-caste silver and steel-banner *wunderkinder* darlings of the Directorate to do little more than glance at the problem, dismiss it, do a little grave-robbing and return with a respected historical or archaeological finding but no actual *progress.*

 And now, as he watched Vakno disinterestedly turn away from a biological find that should have invoked delighted wonder in a real scientist, Bedu realized just how close to the fall his people were without even knowing it.